 Lizz always wanted to fly in a helicopter and to go to Darwin.
 She got to do both through Northern Territory Writers Week 2001.
 One day she'd like to go back there.
 Other festivals include Adelaide Fringe, Shoalhaven Poetry Festival, Spring Poetry Festival Canberra, Weereewa Festival and the Australian Poetry Festival.
 She was a featured poet in the fabulous Tasmanian Poetry Festival (Launceston) in 2014.
 Other places poetry has taken her include SE NSW with the Poets in Court tour 2001, Broken Hill to Katoomba - Poets on Wheels 2003 (Poets Union) and Kolkata/Calcutta - Australia-India Poetry Exchange 2006 and 2007.

 For a year's new work/in progress day by day (2016) by Lizz and an international group of poets and artists visit Project 366 coordinated by Kit Kelen at project365plus.com.au A brilliant experience.
-Some continued through 2017.
+Some poets have continued on.